Skin Changes Caused by a Medicine

 - Rash.
 Any medicine can

 cause a rash.
-A few examples are aspirin, antibiotics, and barbiturates.
+Two examples are aspirin and antibiotics.

 - Color changes in the skin.
 A few examples